Is God after my wallet?

 THE LESSON FROM MALACHI TO CHRISTIANS

 God’s message through Malachi is not a quest for more money!
 Obedience to the Law of Moses, the Sacrifices and the many Ordinances was to bring physical prosperity, safety from enemies, healthy children, and a long life in the Promised Land, followed by DEATH.
-Malachi brings us from obedience to physical laws in the PROMISE LAND, all the way down to the return of Messiah in fiery judgment upon mankind.
+Malachi brings us from obedience to physical laws in the PROMISED LAND, all the way down to the return of Messiah in fiery judgment upon mankind.

-The sacrifices spoken of in Malachi were not suitable for God’s house, and the only sacrifices that are fit for God’s house is the sacrifices of a “broken and contrite heart and spirit” (Psalms 51:17).
+The sacrifices spoken of in Malachi were not suitable for God’s house, and the only sacrifices that are fit for God’s house are the sacrifices of a “broken and contrite heart and spirit” (Psalms 51:17).
 God tells us through Malachi that we should bring all our tithes (spiritual tithes and offerings) to Him and He will bless us with a blessing that cannot be contained – “And thereby put me to the test, says the Lord of hosts, if I will not open the windows of heaven for you and pour down for you a blessing (singular) until there is no more need” (Malachi 3:10).
 The physical tithes that were brought to the storehouse from which portions were sacrificed to God, brought temporary, physical blessings on Earth.
-For all those who will bring all their spiritual tithes and offering to God’s house, God promises One permanent, SPIRITUAL Blessing from heaven -the One and Only True Bread of ETERNAL life, Jesus Christ!
+For all those who will bring all their spiritual tithes and offerings to God’s house, God promises One permanent, SPIRITUAL Blessing from heaven -the One and Only True Bread of ETERNAL life, Jesus Christ!

 THE STANDARD FOR CRISTIAN DISCIPLE